trallard/BAD_days/Day1/Frequency.md

 * 2 is the number of successes: number of times the cat uses its right paw
 * 10 is the number of trials (8 times it uses its left paw)

-Can you conclude that it is right-pawed, or could this result have occured due to chance under the nul hypothesis that it bats equally with each paw?
+Can you conclude that it is right-pawed, or could this result have occurred due to chance under the nul hypothesis that it bats equally with each paw?

 ---